 Any newbie curious about bebop should start off with this studio album featuring two of its most important innovators: saxophonist Charlie Parker (a.k.a.
-“Bird”) and trumpeter Dizzy Gillespie (a.k.a.
-“Diz”).
-At little less than 30 minutes long, Bird and Diz is the shortest album in the list, but it provides an excellent starting point for those willing to open up to the wild experimentation of what is most likely regarded as the ultimate type of jazz by most people.
+"Bird") and trumpeter Dizzy Gillespie (a.k.a.
+"Diz").
+At a hair under 30 minutes long, Bird and Diz is the shortest album in the list, but it provides an excellent starting point for those willing to open up to the wild experimentation of what is most likely regarded as the quintessential jazz sub-genre.

 6. HERBIE HANCOCK - Head Hunters (1973)